Pilch Lane, Liverpool, Merseyside L14 0JG

 The school supports the principle that young children learn best through practical experiences and play based activities.
 Children are encouraged to play and work independently and activities are undertaken both the indoor and outdoor class areas.
 The curriculum provides a balance of adult directed and child initiated activities.
 To facilitate transition between the Foundation Stage and Key Stage 1 discrete English and Maths lessons are introduced in the summer term.

-Within Key Stage 1 [Year 1 and Year 2] the school offers a full range of National Curriculum subjects - English, Mathematics, Science, ICT and R.E. as core; Geography, History, Art, Music, DT and PE as foundation subjects.
+Within Key Stage 1 [Year 1 and Year 2] the school offers a full range of National Curriculum subjects - English, Mathematics, Science, Computing and R.E. as core; Geography, History, Art, Music, DT and PE as foundation subjects.
 The school also provides a Personal, Social and Health Education programme.
 The school has developed a topic based curriculum to support the teaching of Geography, History, Art, DT and Music.

 It is a thematic approach to learning, linking subjects and putting learning into context for children.
 Children learn in a variety of ways and our approach supports different learning styles as well as the varying aptitudes and talents of its pupils whilst also supporting creative development and thinking.